-The Erasmus Intensive Czech Language Courses (ICLC) are open to students who have been selected for Erasmus+ study/placement and they are free of charge.
+The Erasmus Intensive Czech Language Courses (ICLC) are open to students who have been selected for an Erasmus+ study/placement and they are free of charge.

-Although the language of instruction for Erasmus+ students is English and there is no required knowledge of Czech for you to take part in the program, we see the importance of giving you the opportunity to learn the basics of the language before coming here.
+Although the language of instruction for Erasmus+ students is English and there is no required knowledge of Czech for you to take part in the programme, we see the importance of giving you the opportunity to learn the basics of the language before coming here.
 Knowing a little bit more about the culture and language is always an advantage when moving to a new country!

-The courses starts before the beginning of each semester (early September for winter semester/mid-January for summer semester).
-The classes are every day from morning to the afternoon and run for 3 weeks.
-The course is designed to allow students not only to familiarize themselves with new language, but also to learn about the Czech culture and customs.
-Therefore, the program includes some cultural evening events.
+The courses start before the beginning of each semester (early September for winter semester/mid-January for summer semester).
+The classes are every day from morning to afternoon and run for 3 weeks.
+The course is designed to allow students not only to familiarize themselves with a new language, but also to learn about the Czech culture and customs.
+Therefore, the programme includes some cultural evening events.
 Students can take lessons either online or in person.
 For completing the course, students are awarded 7 ECTS credits.
 High attendance is a compulsory condition for a successful completion.
 Although you can receive credits for taking the course, the ICLC will not appear on your Transcript of Records, as it is an extra-curricular subject.

-The courses are organised in co-operation between the European Office and the Institute for Language and Preparatory Studies of Charles University
+The courses are organised in cooperation between the European Office and the Institute for Language and Preparatory Studies of Charles University